TillF/WASA-SED/docs/index.md

 60	53	15	17	25	…	60	80	90	in totalmax 200 IDs
 ```

-*Subbasin-ID*: Map-ID of sub-basin <br>
+*Subbasin-ID*: ID of sub-basin <br>
 *nbr cross sec*: Number of cross sections in the sub-basin’s reservoir <br>
 *1st row*: manning	1st row of each sub-basin: Point of the cross section in the sub-basin’s reservoir that identifies the beginning of main channel (from left to right, view from upstream side) \[-] <br>
 *2nd row*: distance	2nd row of each sub-basin: Point of the cross section in the sub-basin’s reservoir that identifies the end of main channel (from left to right, view from upstream side) \[-]

 Example: This optional file allows specifying the exact location of main channel in the cross sections of the sub-basin’s reservoir.
 This information is used to adjust bed profiles of cross sections, avoiding steeper slopes caused by erosion processes.
-If this file is not found in the folder reservoir, there are two possibilities: sediment routing through the sub-basin’s reservoir is computed anyway, disregarding the occurrence of steeper slopes; or a simplified modelling approach for the calculation of sediment balance is assumed (if the file ```cross_sec_”Map-ID”.dat``` is not given).
-The reservoir located at the outlet point of the sub-basin with the Map-ID 60 has 53 cross sections.
+If this file is not found in the folder reservoir, there are two possibilities: sediment routing through the sub-basin’s reservoir is computed anyway, disregarding the occurrence of steeper slopes; or a simplified modelling approach for the calculation of sediment balance is assumed (if the file ```cross_sec_”ID”.dat``` is not given).
+The reservoir located at the outlet point of the sub-basin with the ID 60 has 53 cross sections.
 The main channel of cross section 1 is located between the 8th and 15th points (cross section 2: located between the 10th and 17th points; etc).
 A value of -999 indicates unknown location of main channel for that cross section.
 Sub-basins without outlet reservoirs or those without data on location of main channel of cross sections must not be entered in the file.

 **13)** ```lake.dat```